Text normalization for low-resource languages: the case of Ligurian: Data collection

 \section{Data collection}

-The texts we use for this study were selected to provide a heterogeneous dataset of variously relevant spellings in Genoese literature and other written outlets.
-These are: \begin{enumerate} \item 1,000 sentences and short examples extracted from \newcite{Casaccia1876}, the most important Genoese-Italian dictionary of the 19\textsuperscript{th} century. \item Two poems by \newcite{piaggio}, the most prolific Genoese poet of the first half of the 19\textsuperscript{th} century (1,240 verses). \item Two issues of \emph{O Balilla} (1,108 sentences in total), one of the main Genoese bi-weekly papers of the 19\textsuperscript{th} and 20\textsuperscript{th} century.
-Typographical errors were particularly frequent in this newspaper, making it a perfect source for this study. \item Five cantos from \newcite{gazzo}'s Genoese translation of Dante's \emph{Comedy} (1,046 verses). \end{enumerate}
+The texts used for this study were chosen to provide a heterogeneous dataset of variously relevant spellings in Genoese literature.
+They are: \begin{enumerate} \item 1,000 sentences and short examples extracted from \newcite{Casaccia1876}, the most important Genoese-Italian dictionary of the 19\textsuperscript{th} century. \item Two poems by \newcite{piaggio}, the most prolific Genoese poet of the first half of the 19\textsuperscript{th} century (1,240 verses). \item Two issues of \emph{O Balilla} (1,108 sentences in total), one of the main Genoese bi-weekly papers of the 19\textsuperscript{th} and 20\textsuperscript{th} century.
+Typographical errors were particularly frequent in this newspaper, making it a perfect source of data for this study. \item Five cantos from \newcite{gazzo}'s Genoese translation of Dante's \emph{Comedy} (1,046 verses). \end{enumerate}

 While the first three sources have a similar spelling model\footnote{See \newcite[p.\,104-114]{boano} for an outline of Casaccia's spelling choices.}, Gazzo adopts an extremely complex spelling system, somewhere between the traditional model and a para-phonetic approach \cite[p.\,173-175]{lusito-gazzo}.
 Unlike the other data sources, Gazzo's spelling system strongly deviates from contemporary Ligurian spelling and does not reflect current usage or even past adoption beyond the author's own work.
 We nevertheless include it in our analysis to illustrate the model's ability to adapt to strong outliers.